 So I checked my map, and sure enough I was.

 Funny thing is, the map doesn’t say ‘North Downs Way’ on the North Downs Way trail…most of the time.
 This time it did.
 This time, it was telling me to walk towards the farm house.
 So off I went back, and past the farm and found my friend for today.
 The black North Downs Way disc.

-Woodland – The main feature of the walk from Guildford to Westhumble
+Woodland – The main feature of the Guildford to Westhumble walk route

 I have said it a few times.
 The woodland.
 There isn’t a whole lot to say really about what comes next.
 It’s all just woodland.
 After a while it all merges into one.